 This Library guide assists students and researchers with finding appropriate resources for teaching practice and research; and with embedding Aboriginal and Torres Strait Islander perspectives across the curriculum.

-The Guide helps you locate material using both Library catalogues and other research resources.
+Locate material using both Library catalogues and other research resources.
 At the University of Sydney, Fisher Library's Curriculum Collection includes children's books with Aboriginal and Torres Strait Islander perspectives.
 The Wingara Mura Research Library also includes many children's books which represent historical changes in the writing and illustration of books about Aboriginal and Torres Strait Islander People.
 Use the University of Sydney Library Search to find items in the Wingara Mura Research Library's collection.

 Council, State and National Libraries

 Local council libraries will have picture book collections, YA fiction collections and children's non fiction collections.

 State Libraries frequently include collections and digital collections that relate to Aboriginal and Torres Strait islander communities within their states.
 Resources are also created for teachers and teaching.

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 Their Library catalogue MURA is an invaluable resource for researching many aspects of Aboriginal and Torres Strait Islander perspectives and contexts.
 Look for materials in the MURA catalogue then check if the University Library has the items, if not available use the Request from icon to request items.

 See also AIATSIS Aboriginal history resources